Frequently Asked Questions (FAQs)

 What are the policy interest rates used by the CBSL?

-Standing Lending Facility Rate (SLFR) is the ceiling rate (maximum rate) for the injection of overnight liquidity to the banking system by the CBSL.
+SLFR is the ceiling rate (maximum rate) charged by CBSL for the injection of overnight liquidity into the domestic banking system.

 What is the standing rate corridor?